Testing Process for Athletes with an Impairment

 If you have a visual impairment:

-- Notification and sample division will be conducted in the presence of a representative (who is not another member of DCP).
+Notification, sample division and completion of paperwork will be conducted in the presence of a representative (who is not another member of DCP).

 If you have a physical impairment: